-9. Significant event
+8. Significant event

 The Province of Ontario declared a state of emergency in response to the COVID-19 virus in March 2020.
 It is unclear what financial impact the COVID-19 virus will have on the Organization.
 Management is continuing to monitor the situation.
+The Organization received assistance during the year ended August 31, 2022 from the Government of Canada under the Canada Emergency Wage Subsidy whish was included in Government Funding.